ms/buildtogether.tech/collaborate/index.md

 {% include file file="bug-report.txt" %}

-The ID on the first line is assigned by the issue tracker, an often serves as a short-hand name for the issue in conversation. ("Hey, is anyone working on number fifty-five yet?")
+The ID on the first line is assigned by the issue tracker, an often serves as a shorthand name for the issue in conversation. ("Hey, is anyone working on number fifty-five yet?")
 The date is in <span g="utc">UTC</span> so that it is
 unambiguous: while your team may all be in one place, it's increasingly likely that you are scattered across several timezones.

 The title on line 3 is probably the most important part of the issue.
 Projects will accumulate hundreds of issues over time; a good subject line makes it much easier to find the ones you need.
-The `type`, `severity`, and `tags` fields also improve <span g="discoverability">discoverability</span>; while `type` and `severity` could be tags, having them in fields of their own makes it easier to sort and filter issues.
+The `type`, `severity`, and `labels` fields also improve <span g="discoverability">discoverability</span>; while `type` and `severity` could be labels, having them in fields of their own makes it easier to sort and filter issues.

 Finally, the description briefly summarizes the problem.
 If the author hadn't already identified the cause, it would include a <span g="reprex">reproducible